animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 limitations under the License.
 -->

-To improve overall performance of the GemFire In-memory Data Grid, GemFire supports a dedicated serialization protocol, called PDX, that is both faster and offers more compact results over standard Java serialization in addition to working transparently across various language platforms (Java, C++, and .NET).
+To improve overall performance of the GemFire In-memory Data Grid, GemFire supports a dedicated serialization protocol, PDX, that is both faster and offers more compact results over standard Java serialization in addition to working transparently across various language platforms (Java, C++, and .NET).

-See
-{x-data-store-docs}/developing/data_serialization/PDX_Serialization_Features.html\[PDX
-Serialization Features\] and
-{x-data-store-wiki}/PDX+Serialization+Internals\[PDX Serialization
-Internals\] for more details.
+For more details, see [PDX Serialization Features](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.10/tgf/GUID-developing-data_serialization-gemfire_pdx_serialization.html).

-This chapter discusses the various ways in which Spring Data for GemFire simplifies and improves GemFire's custom serialization in Java.
+This topic discusses the ways in which Spring Data for GemFire simplifies and improves GemFire's custom serialization in Java.

-## Wiring deserialized instances
+## <a id="wiring-deserialized-instances"></a>Wiring deserialized instances

 It is fairly common for serialized objects to have transient data.
 Transient data is often dependent on the system or environment where it